 Picking a Major Your Freshman Year of College

-The sooner you decide on a major, the sooner you can land internships and ready yourself for a job by the time you graduate from college.
+The sooner you decide on a major, the sooner you can land internships and ready yourself for a job by the time you graduate from a college or university.
+Accordingly, here are a few helpful ways to pick a major if you can’t decide.

 Use your class schedule as a way to explore different fields.
-Take classes in different departments and explore topics that you might not have learned about in high school.
+Take classes in different departments and explore topics that you might not have learned in high school.
 Freshman year is a time to try many different things.
-It’s OK not to like a class or field — it helps you narrow your list of potential majors.
+It’s okay not to like a class or field, as it helps you narrow your list of potential majors.

 “In the case of a student who does not know what they want to do, sampling a variety of courses across academic departments can help expose the student to a range of options,” Hawkins said.